The Mineral amethyst

 Mixture of Amethyst and Citrine.
 It is partially purple and partially yellow or orange, with the color zones often sharply divided.
 More information can be found on the Ametrine gemstone page.

 Form of Quartz, usually Amethyst, Citrine, or a combination of the two, that contains a large crystal or crystals overgrown with a layer of spiky smaller crystals.
-Cactus Quartz is specific to Boekenhoutshoek (Magaliesberg) in South Africa.
+Cactus Quartz is specific to Boekenhouthoek (Magaliesberg) in South Africa.

 Amethyst with an internal coating of red Hematite under the crystal surface, found near Thunder Bay, Ontario, Canada.